Welcome everybody to the Reception section of the website.

 Children do not need to bring in a snack as they are provided throughout the day.
 Breadsticks and milk can be ordered at the start of each half-term, please speak to the school office about this.

-In Reception, we use a play-based approach to teach across the Early Years Curriculum.
+We have developed a long term curriculum plan, including 'overarching themes', which support how the different areas, knowledge and skills will be taught across the academic year.
+They link prior knowledge to new learning to deepen children's understanding.
 Over the year we will explore the children's interests and use themes to guide our learning.
 The adults will tune into children's interest and plan purposeful and meaningful learning experiences across the curriculum.
-The learning environment will also reflect our learning and theme which this half term is called 'From field to table.'

 Reading at Home